wookey-project/libsmartcard/doc/api.rst

 .. note::
   Forcing elements such as the protocol or the ETU heavily depends on the smart card: some values and/or some smart cards are not compatible or supported.
-This is why it is recommended to fallback to a non negotitated 'SC_fsm_init' if the negotiated one fails
+This is why it is recommended to fallback to a non negotitated ``SC_fsm_init`` if the negotiated one fails

 When a card communication must be reinitialized/reset, it is advised to wait for some timeouts using the following API: ::